nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

      - File name
      - Supported board
      - Description
-   * - Debug
+   * - Debug (default)
      - :file:`prj.conf`
      - All from `Requirements`_
-     - | Debug version of the application; the same as the release build type, but with debug options enabled.
+     - Debug version of the application; the same as the release build type, but with debug options enabled.
-       | Used by default if no build type is explicitly selected.
    * - Release
      - :file:`prj_release.conf`
      - All from `Requirements`_